MoraTejaswini/Breast-cancer-detection-using-hybrid-ML-algorithms/README.md

 # Breast-cancer-detection-using-hybrid-ML-algorithms
-This project uses the WBCD dataset to predict breast cancer using PCA for dimensionality reduction and SVM for classification, achieving 96% accuracy.
-Preprocessing techniques like normalization and outlier removal were applied to enhance performance and identify key cancer risk features.
 Breast cancer is a leading cause of cancer-related deaths in women globally.
 Early detection significantly improves survival rates.
 This project uses the Wisconsin Breast Cancer Dataset (WBCD) to classify tumors as benign (non-cancerous) or malignant (cancerous) using a hybrid machine learning approach.

 Key methods include: